-Dropping off your student at college can be a stressful time for many parents.
+Dropping off your student at college can be stressful for many parents.
 It’s hard to know what your student wants.
-I know that parents struggle to figure out how they can help and be supportive, while also giving their student the space to be independent.
+I know that parents struggle to figure out how they can help and be supportive while also giving their students the space to be independent.

 Parents can find a balance between helping and overstepping at college drop off